 - Tap the Menu or Settings icon to open the camera settings.

 - Press Memory Card.
 Sometimes, this option is called SD Card or External Storage.

 - The next time you take photos, you know they will be saved automatically to the SD card.

 More Tips for Long-Term Storage Efficiency

-In the long run, your SD card will run out of space.
+In the long run, your SD card will run out of space regardless which device you use it for, such as an SD card for dash cam.
 To prevent that from happening, you may regularly transfer your files and apps from the SD card to your computer using a memory card reader.
 From there, you can conveniently move or upload your files to a more reliable storage solution, such as an external hard drive or an online storage service like Google Drive and Dropbox.

 Well, if budget permits or you don’t feel like opening your PC, you can also buy more SD cards for your Android device.
 But note that this is not a practical and economical option.